danomatika/ofxLua/README.markdown

 brew install boost
 </pre>

+This takes a looong time.

 For iOS, a precompiled Boost framework is included in lib/boost as compiling for arm is non-trivial.
 See [Building Boost for iOS](http://goodliffe.blogspot.com/2010/09/building-boost-framework-for-ios-iphone.html) for more info.

 ### How to Create a New ofxLua Project

-To develop your own project based on ofxLua, simply copy the example project and rename it.
+To develop your own project based on ofxLua, simply copy an example project and rename it.
 You probably want to put it in your apps folder, for example, after copying:
 <pre>
 openFrameworks/addons/ofxLua/example/ => openFrameworks/apps/myApps/example/
 </pre>